Nambu pistol: Design

 The Nambu pistol is a recoil operated, locked breech, semi-automatic pistol.
 The Type A and 14 Nambus have magazine capacities of eight rounds, whereas the Type B has seven.
-A common flaw in the series was that the gun's safety catch and its magazine release did not enable the magazine to slide out of the gun once it was completely empty, forcing the operator to work against the weight of the recoil spring and leaf spring, making reloading difficult.
-In response to this issue, the magazine catch was removed from the Type 14.
+A common flaw in the series was that the gun's safety catch and its magazine release did not enable the magazine to slide out of the gun once it was empty, forcing the operator to work against the weight of the recoil spring and leaf spring, making reloading difficult.
+The magazine catch was removed from the Type 14.
 Another issue with the safety was that it is located just above the trigger guard, meaning that it can not be activated with the same hand that is holding the pistol.

 The grip on the Nambu is slanted, which makes feeding the magazine a delicate procedure.
 The magazine spring is only about 60% effective, and the bullets moving against the walls of the magazine cause frictional loss, weakening the spring further.
 Furthermore, the size of the bullets has to be exact; soft point and cast lead bullets fail to chamber properly.

 The Nambu pistol uses the 8×22mm Nambu cartridge, which made it substantially weaker than other handguns.
 The 8 mm round's muzzle energy is less than half that of the 9×19mm Parabellum (used in the Walther P38), and the 7.62×25mm Tokarev (used in the TT-33).

 Type A

 The first type of Nambu that was produced was the Type A. Type A Nambus produced from 1903-1906 have differences from those produced after 1906, and, among collectors, the original Nambus are commonly referred to as "Grandpa" Nambus.
 The "Grandpa" Type A was produced until around serial number 2,400.
-Production of the Type A Nambu ceased as of 1923, as the Type 14 was both cheaper, and more effective.
+Production of the Type A Nambu ceased as of 1923, as the Type 14 was both cheaper and more effective.
 The Nambu Type A somewhat resembles the Luger pistol in appearance, but this is superficial.
+The Type A had a provision that allowed for the installation of a stock, as seen on the Mauser C96.
+The stocks could be used as holsters as they were designed to fit a Type A inside of them.
+These were hand fitted, so interchangeability is limited.
+The stocks were serialized to the pistol.

 A later version of the Type A Nambu, the Type A modified, also known as the "Papa" Nambu, was produced until around serial number 7,000.
 The trigger guard of the "Grandpa" Nambu was enlarged in later models.
-The Type A originally had a provision that allowed for the installation of a stock, as seen on the Mauser C96.
-However, there are no known instances of a Nambu pistol being fitted with a stock.
+Some "Papa" Nambu had stock attachment slots, with four known.